nataliamadridb/281-Assignments/Week 2/Idea_2_NMB.md

 The coefficient **β₂** captures the average effect of the blackout on local economic activity, while **β₅** and **β₆** identify heterogeneity by baseline cash dependence and monetary policy exposure.

+### 3. Identifying Assumptions

+To causally interpret the impact of blackout-driven cash disruptions on local economic activity (coefficient \( \beta_2 \) and interactions), the following assumptions must hold:

+ 1. **Exogeneity of Blackout Exposure**: The blackout's timing, location, and intensity must be as-good-as-random with respect to local economic conditions.

+2. **No Confounding Demand or Productivity Shocks**: The blackout must primarily act as a liquidity shock, not a general supply or demand shock (e.g., factory shutdowns or lost productivity).
+And maybe this is unrealistic and I may need an instrument.

+3. **No Spillovers or SUTVA Violations**: Outcomes in one municipality should not be affected by neighboring municipalities' blackout status (e.g., due to mobility, commuting, or network effects).

 ---

 ## Limitations and Challenges